cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 4. [Install](/cloudflare-one/connections/connect-devices/warp/download-warp/) the WARP client on the device.
 5. [Enroll the device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#enroll-a-device) in your Zero Trust organization.

-If a custom certificate is not provided, WARP will install the default [Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) in the System Keychain for all users.
+If a custom certificate is not provided, WARP will install the default [Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) in the system keychain for all users.
 If you uploaded a custom certificate, the WARP client will deploy your custom certificate instead of the Cloudflare certificate.

 {{<Aside type="note" header="Important">}}
 WARP only installs the system certificate — it does not install the certificate on individual applications.
 You will need to [manually add the certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications) to applications that rely on their own certificate store.